greg7mdp/sparsepp/README.md

 Sparsepp is derived from Google's excellent [sparsehash](https://github.com/sparsehash/sparsehash) implementation.
 It aims to achieve the following objectives:

 - A drop-in alternative for unordered_map and unordered_set.
+- **Extremely low memory usage** (typically about one byte overhead per entry), and most important very small memory overhead when resizing.
 - **Very efficient**, typically faster than your compiler's unordered map/set or Boost's.
 - **C++11 support** (if supported by compiler).
 - ~~Single header~~ not anymore